 - Acute and transient psychotic disorders

-- Bipolar disorder (also known as manic depression)
+- Bipolar disorder (previously known as manic depression)

 - Major depressive disorder with psychotic features

-- Postnatal psychosis (a severe form of postnatal depression in some mothers with newborns)
+- Postpartum (also called postnatal) psychosis - a severe form of postnatal depression

-- Substance-induced psychosis (including alcohol, certain illegal drugs and some prescription drugs, such as steroids and stimulants)
+- Substance-induced psychosis (including alcohol, certain illegal drugs, and some prescription drugs, including steroids and stimulants)

-These are the primary causes of psychotic symptoms, but psychosis can also be secondary to other disorders and diseases, including:1,2,5
+These are the primary causes of psychotic symptoms, but psychosis can also be secondary to other disorders and diseases, including:

 - Brain tumor or cyst